 - 2.20 To ensure all potential development land for housing, employment, retail, leisure and other uses are taken into account during the local plan making process, the Borough Council will invite site submissions through 'Call for Site' exercises.
 This will enable land owners, agents and developers to submit sites to the Borough Council for them to be considered for potential future development, and allocation within the Local Plan.
-More information can be found within the call for site section of the Borough Councils website: http://www.newcastle-staffs.gov.uk/all-services/planning/planning-policy - 2.21 The Local Plan will be prepared in accordance with the requirements of the National Planning Policy Framework and National Planning Practice Guidance (NPPG).
-The following diagram shows both the key stages of plan production, adapted from the NPPG to reflect the Borough Councils position of departing from the Joint Local Plan process, and identifies the key stages when we will be consulting.
+More information can be found within the call for site section of the Borough Councils website - 2.21 The Local Plan will be prepared in accordance with the requirements of the National Planning Policy Framework and National Planning Practice Guidance (NPPG).
+The following diagram shows both the key stages of plan production, adapted from the NPPG and identifies the key stages when we will be consulting.